ai-cfia/api-test/finesse/FINESSE_USAGE.md

-# Design of the Finesse Benchmark Tool
+# How to use the Finesse Locust script

 This tool simplifies the process of comparing different search engines and assessing their accuracy.
 It's designed to be straightforward, making it easy